-Has a satisfying crunch in the small-sized kibbles that helps to keep the dog's teeth clean.
-Most dogs are able to easily digest this recipe.
+Has a satisfying crunch in little-sized kibbles that helps to keep the pets' teeth clean.
+Most are able to easily digest this recipe.
 Includes multiple sources of protein to help with lean muscle development.

 You may find occasional quality-control issues from bag to bag.

-In addition to small, classic kibble, this popular food has chewy bits that dogs love.
-Chicken is one of the top ingredients, and provides quality protein.
+In addition to little, classic kibble, this popular choice has chewy bits that pets love.
+Chicken is one of the top ingredients and provides quality protein.
 Probiotics promote healthy digestion, while omega fatty acids improve coats.

-Some dogs love the chewy bits so much that they are slow to eat the crunchy pieces.
+Some pets love the chewy bits so much that they are slow to eat the crunchy pieces.